bahaidev/textbrowser/README.md

     `resultsDisplayServerOrClient.js` with to-do by `parseInt` (and
     also see `String()` conversions)
 1. Get file names to be namespaced to group name to avoid name clashes
-1. **Text box parsing** - See search below for this higher priority component of search (facilitating browser keywords)
 1.  **Locales**
     1. Check `localizeParamNames` (preference)?
     1. Test all locales and works and combos